genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Command line options are the following:

-1. **Minimum coverage** option allows you to get results filtered by depth of coverage.
+1. The **Minimum coverage** option allows you to get results filtered by depth of coverage.
 But raising it to a higher value (e.g. 5) requires that at least five reads will cover the position. (default: not set)
 2. **Trim N end-repairing fill-in bases** option.
 For paired-end mappings, you